What to do if you have a loss in a hurricane.

 - Protect your property and possessions the best that you can.
 Make any emergency repairs you need.
 It is your responsibility to do this.

 - Call your insurance company, or us, as soon as you can.
 We would love to always be your first contact but we may not have electricity or phones, so have the claims number for your company at hand!
 Also when we take the claim, we then have to send it to the company.

 - Keep detailed records of any expenses you incur and make a detailed list of anything damaged.

 - Once you have filed the claim, be patient.
-If this is the storm we expect, adjusters will be coming from across the country to assist you as soon as is possible.
-But I want to be honest, If you have a broken window and screen door missing, the company may not come to see you as fast as someone who has a tree through their house.
-Every company wants to settle every claim, particularly in a storm, as quickly as possible
+Adjusters will come from across the country to assist you as soon as is possible.
+Know, however, that if your damage is, for example, a broken window and screen door missing, the company may not come to see you as fast as someone who has a tree through their house.
+Every company wants to settle every claim, particularly after a hurricane, as quickly as possible

-I do want to mention two of the most common questions we get in a storm like this.
+I do want to mention two of the most common questions we receive.

-First, “a tree limb from my neighbors tree just fell on my car/house.”
+Question: A tree limb from my neighbor’s tree just fell on my car/house.
 I file the claim with them right?

-The answer is no. A live tree that falls on your car/house would be covered, if covered under your auto/home policy respectively.
+Answer: The answer is no. A live tree that falls on your car/house would be covered, if covered under your auto/home policy respectively.
 However, if the tree is dead and the neighbor knew it, the neighbor would be liable.

-If a tree falls on you house and goes through it, the insurance company will pay whatever it takes to get it removed from the house and on the ground.
-Cleanup is on you.
-If it just falls in the yard, there is no coverage.
+Answer: If a tree falls on you house and goes through it, the insurance company will pay whatever it takes to get it removed from the house and on the ground.
+However, if it just falls in the yard, there is no coverage and cleanup is on you.

-We will be available as soon as it is safe for us to make it back in the office.
-We wish everyone safe passage through this storm.
+We, at Adcock Agency, are available as soon as it is safe for us to make it back in the office after a hurricane.
+We wish everyone safe passage through these situations.